Phoenix Mayor Apologizes After Video Of Police Drawing Gun On Family Over Stolen Doll

 Horne alleges that the incident violated the family's civil rights by committing battery, unlawfully imprisoning them and causing the parents and their kids emotional distress.
 The claim is seeking $10 million in damages.

-Since the it happened, the family's 4-year-old has been experiencing nightmares and wetting the bed out of distress, according to the filing.
+Since the incident happened, the family's 4-year-old has been experiencing nightmares and wetting the bed out of distress, according to the filing.

-Phoenix Police Department Chief Jeri Williams told the public an internal investigation is being conducted over the incident.
+Phoenix Police Department Chief Jeri Williams told the public that an internal investigation is being conducted over the incident.

-"I, like you, am disturbed by the language and the actions of our officer," Williams said in a video the police department posted to Facebook.
+"I, like you, am disturbed by the language and the actions of our officer," Williams said in a video that the police department posted to Facebook.
 "I assure you that this incident is not representative of the majority of Phoenix police officers who serve this city."

 The doll was returned to Family Dollar, officials said.
 And though nobody faced charges stemming from the alleged shoplifting, authorities issued Ames a traffic ticket for driving on a suspended license and impounded his car.

-His lawyer says he is limping from having been roughed up by police, and he now has no way to drive to his job as a warehouse worker.
+His lawyer says he is limping from having been roughed up by the police and he now has no way to drive to his job as a warehouse worker.

-Gallego, the Phoenix mayor, said in response to the incident, the city will be speeding up its implementation of police body-worn cameras across the entire police department.
+Gallego, the Phoenix mayor, said that in response to the incident, the city will be speeding up its implementation of police body-worn cameras across the entire police department.
 She has also scheduled a public meeting with the police chief for the community to air its thoughts about the troubling footage of the police interaction.

-"We owe it to our residents," she said.
-"To give them an open forum to discuss their concerns with us and to propose solutions."
+"We owe it to our residents," she said, "to give them an open forum to discuss their concerns with us and to propose solutions."